Estimand: ICH

+definition.
+Kahan et al. provided tutorials on the ICH E9(R1) estimands framework.

 By providing a structured framework for translating the objectives of a clinical trial to a matching trial design, conduct and analysis ICH aims to improve discussions between pharmaceutical companies and regulators authorities on drug development programs.
 The ultimate goal is to make sure that clinical trials provide clearly defined information on the effects of the studied medicines.